trevorscott/string_theory_ml/README.md

 String theory says the physics of our universe — particle masses, force strengths, everything — is determined by the shape of 6 extra dimensions curled up at every point in space.
 These shapes are called **Calabi-Yau manifolds**.

 There are an estimated 10^500 possible shapes.
 Finding the one that matches our universe is a needle-in-a-haystack problem.
-This pipeline uses machine learning to:
+This pipeline uses modern tools & machine learning to:

 - **Filter** the landscape for physically motivated candidates
 - **Predict** topological properties (the "DNA" of a shape) using GNNs instead of impossible analytical math